-Q: Could you provide a second opinion on the advice that I have received from my current financial advisor?
+Q: Can you provide a second opinion on the advice that I have received from my current financial advisor?

 A: Yes, I provide second opinions.
-The most cost effective approach is to first have me look at your current advisor’s proposal and indicate whether the recommendations seem to be rational.
+One method is to for me to review your current advisor’s proposal and see if it appears to be rational, and that is something that we can do within a financial planning consultation.
 Alternatively, I could create a financial plan from scratch and then you could compare the two plans.

 Q: Are you a fiduciary?

 A: Yes, I am a fiduciary.
-Because Whalen Financial Planning is a Registered Investment Advisory (RIA), I am required to put your interests before my own.
-In contrast, advisors who work for brokerage firms or insurance companies do not need to act in your best interest and only need to recommend solutions that are “suitable”.
+Because Whalen Financial Planning is a Registered Investment Advisory (RIA), I am required to put the interests of clients before my own interests when providing advice.
+In contrast, advisors who work for brokerage firms or insurance companies may not need to act in your best interest and may recommend solutions that are only “suitable”.